 - Don’t use space heaters as the primary heat source in your home.
 Space heaters are just meant to warm up a room or a corner of an office.
 Heavy use of space heaters increases the chances of a fire.

 - Keep your space heater dust-free, and don’t use it around clutter.
 The less material that could ignite near it, the better.
 Fire experts suggest a 3-foot radius away from combustible items.

-- Choose a heater that has safety features.
-Overheating sensors and tip-over shutoffs can save lives.
+- Choose a heater that has safety features, like a timer, over heating sensors and tip-over shutoffs.
+They can save lives.

 - Never use a broken or old space heater.
 The older the model, the less likely it is to be a safe option for your family.
 If a space heater is broken, it should be discarded immediately since it is a fire hazard.
 The invest in any of the newer modern heaters will be worth it in the long run.